Form Factors in Higgs Couplings from Physics Beyond the Standard Model: An Example: Composite Higgs Models

 where $j=1,...,4$, and we made use of the CCWZ procedure as described in Appendix \ref{sec:MCHM5gen}.
 The induced Feynman rules can be obtained from \eqref{eq:ferm_int} by expanding the Higgs field, and are indicated in Figure~\ref{fig:ferm_vertices}.

 The terms \eqref{ver1}-\eqref{ver4} will be responsible for generating the elementary-composite fermion mixing and interactions with the Higgs.
-The mixing of the left-handed top quark to the $\mathbf{4}$ resonance will be combined with the Higgs interaction with $\psi_\mathbf{4}$ and the right-handed quark to generate the top Yukawa coupling.
+The mixing of the left handed top quark with the $\mathbf{4}$ resonance will be combined with the Higgs interaction with $\psi_\mathbf{4}$ and the right handed quark to generate the top Yukawa coupling.
 The same applies to the $\mathbf{1}$ resonance.
-So we conclude that in the MCHM$_5$ the Higgs coupling to elementary fermionic states is dynamically generated via the exchange of a single $\mathbf{1}$ or $\mathbf{4}$ resonance.
+So we conclude that in the MCHM$_5$ the Higgs coupling to elementary fermion states is dynamically generated via the exchange of a single $\mathbf{1}$ or $\mathbf{4}$ resonance.

 Similarly to the fermionic case, the EW gauge bosons are embedded into $SO(4)$ representations and the elementary-composite interactions generate the gauge boson interactions with the Higgs.
-The EW group is a gauged subgroup of $SO(4)\simeq SU(2)_L\times SU(2)_R \subset SU(2)_L \times U(1)_Y$.
+The EW group is a gauged subgroup of $SO(4)\sim SU(2)_L\times SU(2)_R \subset SU(2)_L \times U(1)_Y$.
 The physical gauge fields are identified as

 where $A_{\mu}^a$ are the $SO(4)$ fields identified with the unbroken generators.
 To include massive vector resonances that mix the elementary and composite states, we assume that the vector resonances are associated with the spontaneous breaking of a hidden local symmetry (HLS)\cite{Bando:1984ej,Bando:1987br} .
 This corresponds to the dual description of a $\left[\mathcal{G}/\mathcal{H}\right]_{\text{Global}}$ coset non-linear sigma model with a $\left[\mathcal{G}\right]_{\text{Global}}\times\left[\mathcal{H}\right]_{\text{Local}}$ model realized linearly.
 The vector resonances become dynamical massive gauge fields at the scale $f$, where their kinetic term is generated by strong dynamics.
 This is very similar to the original application of HLS to the description of vector meson dominance (VMD) in hadronic physics~\cite{Sakurai:1960ju}.